 The Affected Environment of the Proposed Action or the Region of Influence, is discussed in Section 3 of this EA as it pertains to respective environmental and cultural resources.
-The Preferred Alternative, the No Action Alternative and Alternative 2 are evaluated in this EA to determine their potential direct, indirect, and cumulative effect(s) on the physical, environmental, cultural, and socioeconomic aspects of the Region of Influence.
+The Preferred Alternative, the No Action Alternative and dismissed Alternatives 2 and 3 are evaluated in this EA in sections 2 and 3 to determine their potential direct, indirect, and cumulative effect(s) on the physical, environmental, cultural, and socioeconomic aspects of the Region of Influence.